VemulaMunikarthik/Netflix-carousel/README.md

-To run app clone the reop and run the app.py
+To run app clone the repo and run the app.py